dnd2/learngit/English_Concept.md

 * The writer would receive an extra ￡1,000 a year.
 He would get ￡1,000 a year more.

 ## A Polite Request
 &nbsp;&nbsp;If you park your car in the wrong place, a traffic policeman will soon find it.
 You will be very lucky if he lets you go without a ticket.
 However, this does not always happen.
-Traffic polic are sometimes very polite.
+Traffic policeman are sometimes very polite.
 During a holiday in Sweden.
 I found this note on my car: 'Sir, we welcome you to our city.
 This is a "No Parking" area.
 You will enjoy your stay here if you pay attention to our street signs.
 This note is only a reminder.'
 If you receive a request like this, you cannot fail to obey it!

 **News words and expression**